Using images in content

 • be formatted as a single, flat image

-• leave the alt text empty, or if the nearby text refers to the image briefly describe what the image is and where the text description is.
+• leave the alt text empty - or if the nearby text refers to the image use it to briefly describe the image and where the long text description is

 Consider alternatives to a diagram

-We recommend using text structured under headings and subheadings instead of a diagram because it means that:
+Consider using text structured under headings and subheadings on web pages instead of diagrams so:

-• the content is accessible to more users
+• the information is accessible to more users

 • users can zoom and alter the size of text